An energy-stable parametric finite element method for the Willmore flow in three dimensions

 More generally, if we take the energy functional as $W(\Gamma) = \int_\Gamma f(\cur)\, \dd A$ for a general function $f(\cur)$, we can obtain the curvature-dependent geometric gradient flows via the $L^2$-gradient flow of the corresponding energy functional, with the normal velocity $V$ given as \cite{duan2021high}

 When $f(\cur) = \frac{\cur^2}{2}$, we recover the Willmore flow.
-Moreover, when $f(\cur) = 1$, the normal velocity becomes $V = -\cur$, which reduces to the mean curvature flow; and when $f(\cur) = \cur$, we obtain $V = |\mathbf{A}|^2 - \cur^2 = -2 \mathcal{K}$ with $\mathcal{K} = \det(\mathbf{A})$ being the Gaussian curvature, which gives the Gauss curvature flow.
-These curvature-dependent geometric gradient flows, particularly the Gauss curvature flow, have attracted significant research interest; see \cite{andrews1999gauss,tso1985deforming,doerfler2019discrete} and references therein.
+Moreover, when $f(\cur) = 1$, the normal velocity becomes $V = -\cur$, which reduces to the mean curvature flow; and when $f(\cur)=\cur$, we obtain $V=|\mathbf{A}|^2-\cur^2=-2\mathcal K$ with $\mathcal K=\det(\mathbf{A})$ being the Gaussian curvature which gives the Gauss curvature flow. {It corresponds to the classical case $\alpha=1$ in the wide family of Gauss curvature flow $V=-\mathcal K^\alpha$, up to a rescaling of time.
+These curvature-dependent geometric gradient flows, especially Willmore flow and Gauss curvature flow, have attracted considerable research interest; see \cite{andrews1999gauss,tso1985deforming,doerfler2019discrete} and references therein.

+The Gauss curvature flow considered here is a classical fully nonlinear geometric flow that has been extensively studied in differential geometry \cite{tso1985deforming,andrews2000motion}.
+By the Gauss--Bonnet theorem, the change of the enclosed volume $M(t)$ during the evolution can be computed as follows:

+where $g$ is the genus of the surface $\Gamma(t)$.
+For a smooth, strictly convex closed surface, the flow is well--posed and shrinks to a round point with constant volume decay rate $-8\pi$, confirming Firey's conjecture on the abrasion of worn stones \cite{firey1974shapes,andrews1999gauss}.
+Beyond its theoretical significance in geometry, the Gauss curvature flow also possesses physical and computational motivations with applications including mesh fairing and image denoising \cite{lee2005noise,brito2016image,zhao2006triangular}.}

 Among these curvature-dependent geometric gradient flows, the Willmore flow \eqref{eq: Willmore flow} represents one of the most important and challenging examples.
 As a fourth-order highly nonlinear geometric partial differential equation, it poses considerable challenges to both numerical computation and theoretical analysis \cite{kuwert2001willmore, garcke2019willmore, rupp2023volume, kuwert2004removability}.
 Moreover, due to its gradient flow nature, it is desirable to develop a numerical method for the Willmore flow, which can preserve the energy dissipative property at the fully discrete level.